 As his birthday approaches, his ashes washed ashore.
 Two women walking the beach found him as they walked along the beach outside of rehab; ocean waves lapping peacefully at the shore brought forth a gift to their feet.

 They searched out the person within the package once lovingly released into the ocean.
-Doing so felt spiritual, consequential: the body from which the ashes came, the life that was before, now a part of theirs.
+Doing so felt spiritual, consequential.
 His past, now part of their present.

 As they were rebuilding their lives from addiction, ocean waves returned one once lost to the demons in his.
 Finding his identity, they found that he also faced addiction, depression, and turned to suicide to end the pain that was more than he could bear.
 The weight of life a burden that could no longer be carried.